austinkeller/learn-mqtt/README.md

 A repo containing work for learning MQTT.
 Started from following along in the course hosted at https://github.com/wduraes/Workshops/tree/master/MQTT%20Talk

+## Prerequisites

+- docker

+Note that I've only tested this on linux.
+The networking for Windows or Mac may still work if you use `host.docker.internal` everywhere you'd use `localhost`.
+So pass `-h host.docker.internal` to the mosquitto commands.
+Also in Node-RED use `host.docker.internal` when defining the MQTT in/out nodes.

+## Run the things!

 ### Start the mosquitto broker

 ```bash